Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # Deploy the AppDynamics Cluster Agent

-Obtain the Account Access Key from AppDynamics SaaS controller and configure the enviroment variable:
+Obtain the Account Access Key from the AppDynamics SaaS controller and configure the enviroment variable:

 `export APPDYNAMICS_AGENT_ACCOUNT_ACCESS_KEY=<access-key>`